paulhegedus/OFPE/README.md

 information.
 Farm boundaries are also used as the bounding boxes for downloading Google Earth Engine data.

-The process for creating a database is outlined in the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/db_creation.html), where a component diagram can also be found.
+The process for creating a database and a more detailed description is outlined in the activity diagram on [this page](https://paulhegedus.github.io/OFPE-Website/db_creation.html), where a component diagram can also be found.